Bubbles

 Reimagining Remote Collaboration

 In 2022 I joined a seed-stage startup called Bubbles as Principal Product Designer.
-At the time, Bubbles was a single-player, free-to-use screen recorder - think Loom, but with a vision to become more of a back-and-forth conversational platform for remote team collaboration, rather than a presentational tool.
-The journey that followed would teach me valuable lessons about 0-to-1 product design, user psychology, and the delicate balance between innovation and user needs.
+At the time, Bubbles was a single-player, free-to-use screen recorder - think Loom, but with a vision to become a video-first conversational platform for remote team collaboration, rather than one-way presentations.
+What followed was two years of learning how hard it is to get people to actually change how they work – and occasionally succeeding anyway.

 The challenge

 Bubbles had a core group of about 20,000 monthly active users.
 They were big fans.
-They loved the app for it's lightweight onboarding, ease-of-use, and most of all the fact that it was entirely free.
+They loved the app for its lightweight onboarding, ease-of-use, and most of all the fact that it was entirely free.
 Bubbles was well-liked and useful, but not yet transformative.
 Users could record their screen, add their camera feed, and share links.
 While functional, it wasn't living up to our long-term vision of an async communication platform for remote teams.
-My task was to begin addressing the deeper challenges of collaborating with people who may be going to sleep when you were waking up, and vice-versa.
+My task was to address the deeper challenges of collaborating across time zones, when your teammates are going to sleep as you're starting your day.

 Uncovering the real problem